 Here’s some of the basics you’ll need to get you started:

 A pocket set of watercolour half-pans.
 These are from the ‘Windsor & Newton’, Cotman student range.
-They are of a lower quality colour pigment, yet still great for a beginner.
+They are of a lower quality colour pigment, yet still great for the beginner.

 I still use these and refill the half pans when I run out.
 The set includes a small fine brush.
 As the title explains, they are great for doing sketches outside and will fit inside your pocket.
 I bought mine from ‘The Range’ store for around £7.99, but shop around and have a look online at Amazon etc.